definability/stereo-parallel/README.rst

 You can freely copy and use it in your project
 (even for commercial projects with closed source code).
 When you modify some files,

-you should leave `Copyright (c) 2018 char-lie` at the top of files like it's explained in answer to
+- leave `Copyright (c) 2018 char-lie` at the top of modified file(s),
+- write your own copyright under it,
+- write license text you want to use (or leave `MIT Licence`_ if you use it).

+It's explained in answer to
 `How to manage a copyright notice in an open source project?`_.

 .. _CONTRIBUTING: